Averykev/ETL_Chicago_Crime/README.md

 had 6 different csv files that we needed to load in and transform.
 For each of those 6 csv files, we created a dataframe and renamed the column headers to match the unique measurement of each of the 6 files.
 Then we ran a filter on those dataframes to limit the data to just the dates between 2013 and 2016.
 Once all 6 unique weather measurements were transformed so that they matched each other we were able to begin the merging process.
 With this we started by doing an "outer" merge with two of the files and then we continued to add each additional file until we had the complete dataframe that we needed.
 Similar to the Chicago crime data, we then created a connection string to the data base titled "etl_project."
-Once we had that connection we loaded the new table named "weather" and our data was ready to run SQL queries.
+Once we had that connection, we loaded the new table named "weather" and our data was ready to run SQL queries.

 5.)
-TABLE SETUP IN POSTGRES USING SQL -  We knew that we were going to want to run quieries where we joined the two tables on date and time.
-So one of the things we needed to do was alter each table and give it a column that had just the date...and also a column that had just the time.
+TABLE SETUP IN POSTGRES USING SQL - We knew that we were going to want to run queries where we joined the two tables on date and time.
+So, one of the things we needed to do was alter each table and give it a column that had just the date...and also a column that had just the time.

 6.)
 VIEW CREATION IN POSTGRES - The next thing we did was run a query that we eventually turned into a "view."
-In order to do this we pulled in each of the columns that we knew we were going to need, and we also ran a few transformations to clean up the table.
-These transformations included changing the temperature measurement from kelsius to farenheit, and also changing some of the column header names so they didn't have spaces.
+In order to do this, we pulled in each of the columns that we knew we were going to need, and we also ran a few transformations to clean up the table.
+These transformations included changing the temperature measurement from kelsius to Fahrenheit, and also changing some of the column header names so they didn't have spaces.
 We joined the two tables together with a "left join" and we truncated the time so that it only matched the hour measurement from each table.

 7.)
+FILTER & ANALYSIS - Once we created the view, we were able to run some interesting filters and analysis.
+We ran these in a few separate sql files.
+Some of the most interesting comparisons was to see the difference in the number of crimes committed in the hotter summer months versus the colder winter months.
+We also grouped the data by month, and then compared that to some of the averages for the different weather categories...for example, comparing the number of crimes in a specific month to the average humidity, wind speed, temperature, etc...